jamadam/mojo-legacy/README.txt

 Some tests may fail.
 You better test first and make sure the failing tests are not critical for you.

+Since v4.99, mojo-legacy comes to depend on following modules.
-To use it, you must at least install Hash::FieldHash and dependent modules.
+To use this, install Hash::FieldHash and its dependent modules.

 $ cpanm parent
 $ cpanm MRO::Compat
 $ cpanm Hash::FieldHash

 To test it, you should upgrade Test::More to latest version.
+Please do the following command.
 Please do the following command.

 $ cpanm Test::More